-3. Significant accounting estimates and judgments
+3. Material accounting policies

 Use of estimates and judgments

 The preparation of financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Credit Union's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.